Quintin bart

 In 2017, he returned to Europe on a hurdy gurdy pilgrimage, learning from the masters; Matthias Loibner, Tobie Miller, and Nigel Eaton.
 In 2022, Quintin’s hurdy gurdy playing was featured in the Manitoba Theatre Company production of “The Three Musketeers.”
 He has collaborated with Vancouver harpist Janelle Nadeau, Flora Luna, Rayannah, and Juno awarded Steve Bell, among others.

-Quintin is currently performing his composition The Oroboro Vignettes, a series of neo-Baroque chamber works for hurdy gurdy, violin, cello, trumpet, and double bass.
+Quintin is currently performing The Oroboro Vignettes, an original series of neo-Baroque chamber works for hurdy gurdy, violin, cello, trumpet, and double bass.
 The quintet sound is seeped in expressive and luscious dreamscapes, blossoming with melodies reminiscent of Slavic folksong and old world fiddle tunes.

 The Oroboro Vignettes